 If all goes well and you pass this initial call, it’s not over.
 The firm will set up another call with someone more senior or request preliminary SaaS due diligence data.

-Expect to be prepared to dig up whatever information the firm requests.
+Be prepared to dig up whatever information the firm requests.
 It may take time, but it’s the best way for the firm to get the full picture of your company.

 The Preliminary SaaS Due Diligence Checklist